lyz0722/fyp-user-profiling/README.md

 However, a direct download link to the dataset (hosted externally) will be provided in the appendix of the submitted thesis.

-The dataset is based on the Alibaba CIKM 2019 e-commerce behavior logs.
+This project uses three files from the Alibaba CIKM 2019 e-commerce behavior dataset:

+user_behavior_train.csv – main user interaction log (~1.5GB)

+user_train.csv – user profile information

+item_train.csv – item metadata

+The dataset is shared under the CC BY-SA 4.0 license.

 3.How to Run